 P: Thanks for this, Irenaeus!
 You whet my appetite for the second aspect of Kant’s philosophy of history (cosmopolitanism) in evaluating Kant’s purported racism.

-I: Again, for a more adequate treatment of the theme of cosmopolitanism in Kant, you should examine for yourself his On Perpetual Peace, and Höffe’s analysis in Kant’s Critique of the Power of Judgment: A Philosophy of Freedom (particularly, I.4 and I.16-17).
+I: Again, for a more adequate treatment of the theme of cosmopolitanism in Kant, you should examine for yourself his On Perpetual Peace, and Höffe’s analysis in Kant’s Critique of Practical Reason: A Philosophy of Freedom (particularly, I.4 and I.16-17).
 Höffe’s analysis is particularly valuable for our age of globalization.
 He underscores developments in international structures that Kant couldn’t have imagined in his day.
 Kant called for a league of nations (and not a world government) to address issues of cooperation and conflict between and among nations; he insisted that it was unrealistic to think that nation states would surrender national sovereignty to an international government.
 His insight over the reluctance on the part of nation states to surrender sovereignty to international bodies surely remains true.
 At the same time, nations have indeed come to surrender national sovereignty through multi-layered international structures by means of which they are able to protect their interests.